Moffefe/MycoBox/README.md

 Measurements can be stored by the controller and displayed as historical charts in the local web interface.

+CO₂ is currently used as a monitored environmental parameter.
+Ventilation operates according to its configured control settings rather than directly regulating CO₂ concentration.

 ---

 # Climate control